hungptit/sbutils/README.md

 * [Poco](http://pocoproject.org/)

 # Installation #
-* Get all required packages for **utils** including Boost.
-Poco, leveldb, snappy, cereal, cppformat, and gtest.
-If you do not want to handle this manually then you can try [3p](https://github.com/hungptit/3p).
-This git repository has automated shell scripts that can be used to build all required packages for **util**s.
+* Get all required packages for **sbutils** including Boost.
+Poco, rocksdb, zlib, bzip2, lz4, snappy, jemalloc, cereal, fmt, and gtest.
+If you do not want to handle this manually then you can either use system libraries or [3p](https://github.com/hungptit/3p).
+[3p](https://github.com/hungptit/3p) has automated Bash scripts that can be used to build all required packages for **sbutils**.
-* Compile all commands using below command:
+* Compile all commands using below command.
+You might have to modify the CMakeLists.txt to make it suitable for your configuration.

         cd utils/testing
         cmake ./